-In hopes of boosting the DS and other pro-European parties in the May 11, 2008, elections, the European Union signed a Stabilization and Association Agreement (SAA) with Serbia on April 29, 2008.
+In hopes of boosting the DS and other pro-European parties in the May 2008, elections, the European Union signed a Stabilization and Association Agreement (SAA) with Serbia on April 29, 2008.
 The agreement would grant trade concessions to Serbia.
 It would also provide a framework for enhanced cooperation between the EU and Serbia in a variety of fields, including help in harmonizing local laws with EU standards, with the perspective of EU membership.

-At the insistence of the Netherlands, the implementation of provisions of the SAA will not start until all EU countries agree that Serbia is cooperating with the International Criminal Tribunal for the former Yugoslavia (ICTY).
+The Netherlands blocked implementation of provisions of the SAA until all EU countries agreed that Serbia is cooperating with the International Criminal Tribunal for the former Yugoslavia (ICTY).
 Serbia made substantial progress in this regard when it detained indicted war criminal Radovan Karadzic on July 21, 2008, and later transferred him to the ICTY.
-However, the Netherlands continues to block implementation of some provisions of the SAA until fellow indictee Ratko Mladic is transferred to the Tribunal as well.
 In an effort to show its strong support for EU integration, Serbia unilaterally began to implement trade provisions of the SAA in February 2009, lowering tariff barriers for EU goods to enter Serbia.
-Serbia hopes to submit an application for EU membership as soon as the SAA enters into force.
+After a largely favorable report on Serbia's cooperation with the ICTY from the Tribunal's chief prosecutor, the EU decided on December 8, 2009, to unfreeze the key trade provisions of the SAA.
+However, other provisions of the SAA remain unimplemented, due to Dutch objections.
+Further progress on the SAA may occur later in mid-2010, depending on further Serbian progress in cooperation with the ICTY.
+Nevertheless, on December 22 Serbia submitted an application for EU membership.
+However, "enlargement fatigue" among key EU member states, continuing controversies over ICTY cooperation, and reluctance of some EU member states to "import" the Kosovo dispute into the EU may delay Serbia's EU membership candidacy.